 - Pine and other Christmas trees indoors don't pose a specific toxic hazard, but cats or dogs who nibble or eat any part of them may experience mouth irritation or stomach upset.
 Put up a gate and pet-proof your tree this year to keep them safer.

 - A Christmas cactus, Christmas orchid, Christmas dagger fern, or African violet might make a nice, brightly colored, non-toxic alternative to poinsettias around the holidays.
 Or you could always purchase faux greenery to decorate with!

-- Last but not least, if you celebrate the holiday of Kwanzaa with a bounty of fruits and vegetables like bananas, oranges, or sweet potatoes on display, you can make sure they're safe for cats and dogs before putting them out.
+- If you celebrate the holiday of Kwanzaa with a bounty of fruits and vegetables like bananas, oranges, or sweet potatoes on display, you can make sure they're safe for cats and dogs before putting them out.